 Articles under review

 Milan Kloewer, Peter D. Dueben, Tim Palmer.
 Posits as an alternative to floats for weather and climate models.
-Submitted to CoNGA 2019.
+Accepted in CoNGA, 2019.

 Aneesh C. Subramanian, Stephan Juricke, Peter D. Dueben and Tim Palmer.
 A Stochastic Representation of Sub-Grid Uncertainty for Dynamical Core Development.
-Submitted to Bulletin of the American Meteorological Society.
+Accepted in Bulletin of the American Meteorological Society, 2019.

 Peter D. Dueben.
 A new number format for ensemble simulations.
 Accepted in Journal of Advances in Modeling Earth Systems, 2018